-3.4 In vitro degradation of photocured PGSA

-Previous studies have shown that the degradation of PGS in vitro is difficult to correlate with the in vivo degradation ^{2,14}.
-PGS degrades 15% in 10 weeks in PBS, whereas full degradation is observed after 6 weeks in vivo.
+3.4.
+In Vitro Degradation of Photocured PGSA.
+Previous studies have shown that the degradation of PGS in vitro is difficult to correlate with the in vivo degradation.^{2,14} PGS degrades 15% in 10 weeks in PBS, whereas full degradation is observed after 6 weeks in vivo.
 Similar to PGS, PGSA (DA = 0.31) degraded only 10% after 10 weeks in PBS (data not shown).
 Given this discrepancy between in vitro degradation and in vivo degradation results, we performed in vitro hydrolysis and enzymatic degradation studies to examine the relative differences in mass loss over time between the different polymer networks.
-The polymer networks that were examined in these degradation studies were thermally cured PGS, photocured PGSA with two degrees of acrylation (low degree of acrylation, PGSA-LA (DA = 0.31) and high degree of acrylation, PGSA-HA (DA = 0.54)), and PGSA-PEG (PGSA-LA copolymerized with 5% PEG diacrylate).
+The polymer networks that were examined in these degradation studies were thermally cured PGS, photocured PGSA with 2 degrees of acrylation (low degree of acrylation, PGSA-LA (DA = 0.31), and high degree of acrylation, PGSA-HA (DA = 0.54)), and PGSA-PEG (PGSA-LA copolymerized)with 5% PEG diacrylate).

 In the enzyme degradation study, these polymers were degraded in vitro in PBS in the presence of bovine pancreatic cholesterol esterase (40 units/mL).
-Pancreatic cholesterol esterase has been shown to be identical to the esterases associated with macrophages that are known to degrade polyesters 27-29.
-PGS and PGSA-LA showed mass loss over time, whereas PGSA-HA and PGSA-PEG did not.
-PGS degraded by 60% over 48 h, while PGSA-LA, which has a lower crosslinking density, only degraded by 40% (Fig. 5A).
-These results suggest that the alkyl cross-links formed in PGSA networks by the acrylate groups, may be less susceptible to cholesterol esterase than the polymer networks with only ester cross-links, as formed in PGS networks.
+Pancreatic cholesterol esterase has been shown to be identical to the esterases associated with macrophages that are known to degrade polyesters.^{27-29} PGS and PGSA-LA showed mass loss over time, whereas PGSA-HA and PGSA-PEG did not.
+PGS degraded by 60% over 48 h, while PGSA-LA, which has a lower cross-linking density, only degraded by 40% (Figure 5A).
+These results suggest that the alkyl cross-links formed in PGSA networks by the acrylate groups may be less susceptible to cholesterol esterase than the polymer networks with only ester cross-links, as formed in PGS networks.

-The hydrolysis study was performed in a sodium hydroxide (0.1 mM) solution as described previously 4,26 .
-The mass loss profile via hydrolysis of photocured PGSA-LA and PGSA-HA was similar to PGS (Fig. 5B).
-However, the absolute mass loss of PGSA-LA was significantly (P < 0.01) higher compared to PGS and PGSA-HA in all time points.
-Interestingly, the rate of mass loss of PGSA-PEG was significantly (P < 0.01) lower compared to PGS and PGSA-HA and the mass loss revealed a more linear profile.
-Hence, copolymerization of PGSA-LA with 5% PEG diacrylate resulted in elastomers with similar mechanical properties (Fig. 4) as PGSA-HA, but showed a much slower degradation rate via hydrolysis when compared to photocured PGSA and PGS (Fig. 5B).
-These results show that the in vitro hydrolytic degradation rate of photocured PGSA can be decreased, independent of the initial mechanical strength.
+The hydrolysis study was performed in a sodium hydroxide (0.1 mM) solution as described previously.^{4,26} The mass loss profile via hydrolysis of photocured PGSA-LA and PGSA-HA was similar to that of PGS (Figure 5B).
+However, the absolute mass loss of PGSA-LA was significantly (P < 0.01) higher compared to those of PGS and PGSA-HA in all time points.
+Interestingly, the rate of mass loss of PGSA-PEG was significantly (P < 0.01) lower compared to those of PGS and PGSA-HA, and the mass loss revealed a more linear profile.
+Hence, copolymerization of PGSA-LA with 5% PEG diacrylate